BelaPlatform/bela_newBlog/docs/_posts/2019-05-16-bela-chirp-data-over-sound.markdown

 From a web browser to an embedded computer, you can now explore the possibilities of having a device capable of interacting with any other device compatible with Chirp.
 Let us know what projects you create!

-{% include single-image.html fileName="chirp/image5.jpg" caption="And to finish up, here’s a Chirp of ‘we love bela’ using our standard audible protocol!" %}
+{% include single-image.html fileName="chirp/image5.jpg" caption="And to finish up, here's a Chirp of ‘we love bela' using our standard audible protocol!" %}